Skip to main content

 Parsing and Routing

-• Route noisy facilities (e.g., local7.debug) to lower retention tiers by adjusting the Proton configuration.
+• Route noisy facilities (e.g., local7.debug) to lower retention tiers by adjusting db-event-writer stream mappings or by downsampling in CNPG (see the CNPG monitoring guide for helper queries).

 • Convert critical events into alerts through the Core API; see the Service Port Map for sample selectors.